 Moreover, each year there are about 200 to 400 “resident” gray whales in Oregon.
 Falling out of the northward spring migration and sticking along the Oregon Coast in summer and fall, this group of whales offers reliable, year-round whale watching in Oregon.
 As such, you can spot gray whales in Oregon at any time of the year.

 There are two peak gray whale migration seasons to know for the best whale watching in Oregon—from March through May and from mid-December through mid-January.

-The spring migration season is when the gray whales migrate from their Baja California breeding lagoons to their feeding grounds in the Arctic.
+The spring migration season is when the gray whales migrate from their Baja Mexico breeding lagoons to their feeding grounds in the Arctic.
 Pregnant females and nursing mothers with young calves are the last ones to depart, leaving only when they’re sure their children are strong enough for the journey.
 Those young families arrive in Oregon around mid-April, which, as mentioned above, is also when you might see orcas hunting off the Oregon Coast.

 A couple of hundred whales leave the group and stay just off the Oregon Coast through summer and fall.
 They will join the southward migration again in winter.

 The Dyrt PRO ensures easy trip planning and helps you deal with last-minute cancellations.
 With the upgraded version of The Dyrt app, you can access campgrounds, maps, and photos for offline use during outdoor adventures.

 As early as October, as the northern sea ice slowly creeps southward, the first gray whales begin migrating back south from the Arctic Sea.
 They start arriving in Oregon in December.
 The peak of the winter migration typically happens between Christmas and New Year’s Day, when about 30 whales migrate past the coast each hour.